Dolly Pressley Byrd , MSN, CNM »

 Research/Clinical Practice Area: Jonas Scholar – Psych-Mental Health

 Dissertation: “Drug Testing Policies of Pregnant Women Presenting in Labor: Do Well-Intentioned Policies Disproportionately Impact Women of Color or Low Social Locations?”
 Some L&D units have instituted targeted or selective screening practices containing criteria that mandate drug screening for pregnant women who present in labor, but many of the criteria on these protocols may be more strongly correlated with social determinants of health than active drug use (e.g., late entry to prenatal care, victims of intimate partner violence).
 Other L&D units have not formalized any drug screening policies, deferring to healthcare provider discretion or clinical suspicion.
 Some of these screens are conducted without patient consent.
 While these screens attempt to identify infants that may suffer withdrawal after delivery, mothers are often penalized for positive drug test results—Department of Social Services/Child Protective Services involvement, loss of custody, or legal entanglements.
 Additionally, many women are not offered referral to treatment services or have their substance abuse/addictions addressed.
-For my dissertation, I propose a qualitative descriptive investigation to assess the current state of drug testing policy for women presenting in Labor.
+For my dissertation, I propose a quantitative descriptive investigation to assess the current state of drug testing policy for women presenting in Labor.